David Aprahamian Liddle home

 David Aprahamian Liddle

 David Aprahamian Liddle MA (Cantab.)
-FRCO ARCM was the youngest English pupil of André Marchal.
-He was educated at Worcester College for the Blind and then read music at St John’s College, Cambridge (where he was Assisting Organ Scholar at King’s College), before embarking on an international career as a concert organist and composer.
-He gained his FRCO whilst also winning the prestigious Limpus Prize and, soon after, the Worshipful Company of Musicians awarded him the W T Best Memorial Scholarship.
+FRCO ARCM is Organist of St. Barnabas Pimlico.
+The youngest English pupil of André Marchal, David also had lessons with H A Bate, David Sanger, Marie-Madeleine Duruflé and Daniel Roth.
+He was educated at Worcester College for the Blind and St John’s College, Cambridge, and was Assisting Organ Scholar at King’s College.
+He studied composition with Robin Holloway.
+An FRCO Limpus Prize winner, he was awarded the Worshipful Company of Musicians’ W T Best Memorial Scholarship.

 ^ top